thaihn28/t-moviesflix/README.md

 ## Production
 [Click here](http://t-moviesflix.herokuapp.com/) to view my website

-- Acccount: test / test123456
+- Acccount: test / test123456 (This account is used to login into the system.)
-- Paypal test: tmovie.paypal@gmail.com / tmovie@paypal
+- Paypal test: tmovie.paypal@gmail.com / tmovie@paypal (This account is used to pay for premium movies, of courses it's a testing paypal account.)

 ## Build Setup